MicrosoftDocs/azure-docs/articles/iot-dps/how-to-connect-mxchip-iot-devkit.md

 1. Open **DeKitDPS.ino**.
 Find and replace `[Global Device Endpoint]` and `[ID Scope]` with the values you just noted down.
   ![Device Provisioning Service Endpoint](media/how-to-connect-mxchip-iot-devkit/endpoint.png)

 1. Fill the `registrationId` variable in the code.
-Only alphanumeric, lowercase, and hyphen combinations with a maximum of 128 characters is allowed.
+Only alphanumeric, lowercase, and hyphen combination with a maximum of 128 characters is allowed.
 Also noted down the value.
   ![Registration ID](media/how-to-connect-mxchip-iot-devkit/registration-id.png)

 1. Click `F1`, type and select **Azure IoT Device Workbench: Upload Device Code**.
-It starts compiling and upload the code to DevKit.
+It starts compiling and uploading the code to DevKit.
   ![Device Upload](media/how-to-connect-mxchip-iot-devkit/device-upload.png)

 ## Generate X.509 certificate